microsoft/ivy/language.md

 On the other hand, the `assume` action does not allow control to pass through if the associated condition is false.
-A typical application of `assume` in modeling a protocol is to implement a guarded command.
+A typical application of `assume` is to make a temporary modeling assumption that we wish later to remove.
 For example, this action non-deterministically chooses a non-failed node and connects *x* to it:

     action connect_non_failed(x:node) = {
         y := *;